Organizations are looking for ways to increase cash flow and decrease income tax liability, especially during times of economic uncertainty.

 COVID-19 Related Losses

 Section 165 allows a deduction for losses not compensated for by insurance or otherwise.
 Taxpayers have incurred a wide range of losses as a result of the COVID-19 pandemic – from unrefunded expenses related to cancelled events to inventory that was spoiled, scrapped or damaged to disposals and abandonments of fixed assets.
-Properly identifying and quantifying these losses can generate significant tax savings.
+Properly identifying and quantifying these losses can generate significant tax savings for both individuals and corporations.

-Ready to find the best tax savings for your business?
+Ready to find the best tax savings for your business and increase cash flow?